 Another factor is stigma, which can prevent women and families from seeking information and care at a health facility.
 Plus, there is a shortage of providers; only gynecologists and general practitioners with special training can provide abortion care, and most are based in urban centers.
 In the state of Bihar, for example, nine in 10 women of reproductive age live in a rural area—but only slightly more than a quarter of facilities providing abortion services are in rural areas.

-To better understand women’s experiences, in April 2019, IDF undertook a human-centered design project to learn what women need when it comes to abortion self-care—when a woman takes pills (typically without a prescription) and manages the process on her own, at home or another place of her choosing.
+To better understand women’s experiences, in April 2019, IDF undertook a human-centered design project to learn what women need when it comes to self-managed abortion—when a woman takes pills (typically without a prescription) and manages the process on her own, at home or another place of her choosing.
 They worked with the design and innovation consultancy Quicksand, who interviewed self-users and potential users of medical abortion—plus their partners and relatives—and observed pharmacists, registered medical practitioners and accredited social health activists in Bihar to understand their contexts and challenges.

 “One big finding was that women don’t need information on an ongoing basis,” says Manning.
 “They need information just before—once they decide to terminate an unwanted pregnancy with medical abortion.
 They currently do not have access to correct and credible information.”